torstees/MVtest/README.rst

 allows for users to deploy different versions of python applications without the need for root access to the machine.

-Because MVTest requires version 2.7, you'll need to ensure that your machine's python version is in compliance.
+Because MVtest requires version 3.7, you'll need to ensure that your machine's python version is in compliance.
 Virtual Env basically uses the the system version of python, but creates a user owned environment wrapper allowing users to install libraries easily without administrative rights to the